-Hi, there, I’m Dee Broughton, and I’m an English language teacher, teacher-trainer, editor, and specialist in materials design and in teaching academic writing in developing educational systems.
+Hello, I’m Dee Broughton.
+I’m an English language teacher, teacher-trainer, and specialist in designing educational materials and curricula and in teaching academic research writing in developing educational systems.

 In 2009, I wrote the curriculum for and directed the opening of a small language school in rural Oaxaca, Mexico.

 At home in the U.S., I taught academic writing to first year and international graduate students and ran internships and practica for international pre-service teachers at the University of Idaho.

-Away from Idaho, I continued an online writing class for UI.
-This course is now being developed to run online for scholars in developing countries.
+Away from Idaho, I created an online writing class and continued teaching UI grad students.
+That course is now being developed to run online for scholars in developing countries.

-In 2012 and 2013, I was a Senior Fellow with the U.S. Department of State’s English Language Fellow program in Vallabh Vidyanagar, Gujarat, India.
-(Friends will recognize the Holi “colours” in my photo.)
+In 2012 and 2013, I was a Senior Fellow with the U.S. Department of State’s English Language Fellow program in Vallabh Vidyanagar, Gujarat, India where I worked with hundreds of primary, secondary, and university teachers.

-You can see more on my work in India on my blog about my experiences as a Senior Fellow working with the faculty of H.M.
+You can find some of my materials developed for teachers in India on my blog about my experiences as a Senior Fellow working with the faculty of H.M.
 Patel Institute of English Training & Research.

-While there, I published four textbooks, including a stand-alone transition course called Bridges: Activities for Thinking, Speaking, and Writing English with a new materials design called StudyDo.
+In India, I published several textbooks, including a stand-alone transition course called Bridges: Activities for Thinking, Speaking, and Writing English.
+With Bridges, I introduced a new design called StudyDo.

 You can sign up to download the book and also watch the videos I created of rural teachers in village schools teaching lessons from the book with their own students.

 After the Fellowship, I returned to India as an English Language Specialist in teacher training, academic and research writing, and materials and curriculum development.